pyonir/pyonir/README.md

 # Pyonir Web Framework

-A static website generator and flat file web framework written in Python.
+Pyonir is a static site generator and flat file web framework written in Python.
+It allows you to create dynamic websites using simple markdown files and a powerful plugin architecture.

 ### Install Pyonir